pawel778899/pawel778899/README.md

 - 👋 Hi, I’m Paweł ;-).
-- :bulb: I'm a power engineer by education.
-I graduated from the University of Science and Technology in Cracow) - AGH.
+- :bulb: I am a graduate of the AGH University of Science and Technology in Kraków in the field of Power Engineering.
 - :computer: When it comes to IT, I am interested in Java programming.
-- 🌱 I’m currently learning Java, Hibernate and Spring to get my first job as a Junior Java Developer.
+- 🌱 I'm currently studying Java programming to get my first job as a Junior Java Developer.
 - :soccer: I love sports, mainly football.